piranhacloud/piranha-naming/impl/README.md

 # Piranha Naming Implementation

-The Piranha Naming Implementation module delivers you with JNDI implementation.
+The Piranha Naming Implementation module delivers you with a JNDI implementation.

 Add the following dependency to your project to use it.